|08 Sep - 18 Sep|

-This new group tour visits the must-see sights of Ukraine.
+This group tour visits the must-see sights of Ukraine.
 In Kyiv, explore architectural treasures such as the 11th-century St Sophia Cathedral and the Caves Monastery (Pechersk Larva), with its gold-domed churches and underground tunnels lined with mummified monks.
 In the Habsburg town of Lviv, you can spend a leisurely afternoon in Viennese-style coffee houses, before continuing by overnight train to Odessa to visit the famous Potemkin Steps and explore the region's rich maritime history.

 Today on this excursion, gain an insight into the Chernobyl story from past to present and learn about this massive nuclear disaster that rocked the Soviet Union and the world in April 1986.
 Once home to 50,000 residents, the town of Pripyat now lies abandoned and overgrown.
 Discover derelict apartment blocks and schools, and the iconic ferris wheel - a haunting symbol of the tragedy.
 Tour inside the Chernobyl Nuclear Power Plant Exclusion Zone, stop for lunch at the Power Plant canteen and meet the self-settlers who chose to come back to their homes after the evacuation.

 Please note: It is a condition of entry to the Exclusion Zone that long sleeved tops and long trousers must be worn at all times.
 Open toes shoes of any type are also not permitted.
 (B,L)